spryker/spryker-docs/docs/ca/dev/environments-overview.md

   - /docs/cloud/dev/spryker-cloud-commerce-os/environments-overview.html
 ---

-This document describes the different Environment Types offered by Spryker and how you can make use of them best.
-Knowing the purpose of these platforms and working with them as intended can help you build more solid and performant projects.
+This document describes the environment types shipped with Spryker and the best ways to use them.
+Knowing the purpose of the environments and working with them as intended can help you build more solid and performant projects.

 {% info_block infoBox "" %}

-* Contracts may vary, and this document only describes the types of the environments that may represent your default setup.
+* Contracts may vary, and this document only describes the environments types that may represent your default setup.
 If you are using a different setup, ask your project manager or product owner for a more detailed explanation.
-* Your non-production environments do not scale automatically.
+* Your non-production environments don't scale automatically.
 If you want to increase their scaling, let us know by submitting this form: [Upscale Request](https://support.spryker.com/s/hosting-change-requests/environment-upscaling).
-Due to contractual reasons, these changes can only be requested by customers, not partners.
+Due to contractual reasons, only customers can request these changes, not partners.

 {% endinfo_block %}

 ## Basic concept

 We offer environments that serve different purposes.
-These environments are non-production, production-like and production environments.
-We can configure these environments to be as similar as possible to make sure that the code you deploy on one platform behaves the same way on the others.
+These environments are non-production, production-like, and production environments.
+We can configure these environments to be as similar as possible to make sure that the code you deploy in one environment behaves the same way as in the others.
 You can help us keep your environments consistent by taking this into consideration when sending us change requests.

-## Non-Production (NON-PROD) Environment
+## Non-production environment (NON-PROD)

-Used for development or testing purposes, smaller in size and does not scale.
-Spryker offers several types of NON-PROD Environments as exemplified below.
+Used for development and testing purposes, smaller in size and doesn't scale.
+We offer several types of NON-PROD environments as described in the following sections.

 ### Developer environment (DEV)